 The GFOA recommends that public pension plan fiduciaries:

-- Provide for actuarial audits at least once every five years2 and when a “red flag” appears, such as
+- Provide for actuarial audits at least once every five years.2

-- Determine the level of actuarial audit most appropriate to their circumstance.
+- Determine the level of actuarial audit most appropriate when a red flag appears, such as:

 Often when a new consulting actuary is engaged the new consulting actuary performs a full replication of the previous actuarial valuation to establish a baseline.
 This practice, when feasible,3 is highly encouraged.